Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 > **Input Flows** are responsible for getting data into the Hub staging area.

-> **Conformance Flows** are responsible for batch transformation of data from staging to final.
+> **Harmonize Flows** are responsible for batch transformation of data from staging to final.

 Now press **Deploy to Server**.
 You have just deployed your plugins into MarkLogic server.
 Plugins are the "stored procedures" that make up flows.